ajgifford/keepwatching-doc/pages/manageAccount.md

 - Your account information is securely stored and encrypted
 - Profile pictures are stored safely and only visible to your account
 - Email verification helps protect your account from unauthorized access
+- Account deletion is protected by name confirmation to prevent accidental deletion

 ### Data Privacy
 - Each profile's viewing data is isolated and private
 - Only account holders can view profile statistics and information
+- All data is permanently removed when you delete your account